Daniel Browning Smith: Ehlers–Danlos syndrome

 The remarkable flexibility that Smith possesses is due to a genetic condition known as hypermobile Ehlers–Danlos syndrome or hEDS, one of thirteen types of Ehlers–Danlos syndrome.
 Those affected by this condition often have extremely mobile joints which are vulnerable to dislocation and skin which is easily bruised.
-While many people with hEDS have severe muscle and bone pain alongside a range of autonomic nervous system and endocrine problems, Smith experiences only moderate pain.
+While many people with hEDS have severe muscle and bone pain alongside a range of autonomic nervous system and endocrine problems, Smith experienced only moderate pain for most of his contortion career, but eventually had to give up performing as his condition progressed.